jinxu9/ATACseq/README.md

-pipeline for ATACseq data analysis
-Not complelete yet
+New ATACseq pipeline with pipyper